-Dependency Age Limitation Requirements Spouse None The person to whom you are legally married (if you are legally separated or divorced, your spouse is not covered).
-Children Until the earlier of 30 days after The child is one of the following: the child's 26 th birthday or the Your biological child, end of the calendar year in • Your adopted child or one placed with you which the child turns 26. in anticipation of adoption, or • Your stepchild: this includes your spouse's biological or adopted child.
-Children Until the earlier of 30 days after The child: (dependent) - Your the child's 26 th birthday or the • Is not married, grandchild, niece end of the calendar year in • Has the same principal address as the or nephew ONLY which the child turns 26. participant, or as required under the terms if you are the legal of a "QMCSO" (see page 81), and guardian (if

-application for • Is dependent on the participant for all of his

-legal guardianship or her annual support and maintenance and is

-is pending, you claimed as a dependent on your tax return.
+Dependency Age Limitation Requirements Spouse None The person to whom you are legally married (if you - are legally separated or divorced, your spouse is not covered).
+Children Until the earlier of 30 days after The child is one of the following: the child's 26 th birthday or the • Your biological child, end of the calendar year in • Your adopted child or one placed with you in which the child turns 26. anticipation of adoption, or • Your stepchild: this includes your spouse's biological or adopted child.
+Children Until the earlier of 30 days after The child: (dependent) -Your the child's 26 th birthday or the • Is not married, grandchild, niece or end of the calendar year in • Has the same principal address as the nephew ONLY if you are which the child turns 26. participant, or as required under the terms of a the legal guardian (if "QMCSO" (see page 81), and application for legal • Is dependent on the participant for all of his or her guardianship is pending, annual support and maintenance and is claimed as a you must provide dependent on your tax return. documentation that papers are filed and provide proof when legal process is complete)

-must provide

-documentation

-that papers are filed

-and provide proof

-when legal process

-is complete)